The definability of $\mathbb{E}$ in self-iterable mice: Dodd structure

-\begin{rem} Premice are segmented-premice.
-However, active segmented-premice $P$ can fail the ISC, and we can have $\nu(F^P)<\lrgcrd(P)$.
-Proper segmented-premice can arise, for example, from taking ultrapowers of type 3 premice at the unsquashed level.
-When dealing with fine structure for proper segmented-premice $P$, we only deal with degree $0$, i.e. we only define $\rho_0=\OR(P)$, and $0$-soundness (which holds automatically), and ultrapowers of $P$ are always degree $0$, and formed without squashing.
-Moreover, whenever we form $U=\Ult_0(P,E)$ for an active segmented-premouse $P$, without squashing $P$, then we define $\tilde{F^U}=i_E``\tilde{F^P}$.\end{rem}
+Regarding fine structure for proper seg-premice $P$, we only deal with degree $0$.
+That is, we only define $\rho_0=\OR^P$ and $0$-soundness (declared trivially true), and ultrapowers of $P$ are degree $0$, formed without squashing.
+Moreover, whenever we form $U=\Ult_0(P,E)$ for an active seg-premouse $P$, without squashing $P$, we define $\widetilde{F^U}$ as usual, that is, \end{rem}